 The Province of Gelderland has made 10 million euros available for emergency assistance.
 Nearly 6 million euros went to the municipalities.
-The other 4 million euros is being distributed via specific schemes.
+The other 4 million euros is being distributed via specific schemes, such as:

-A total of fifty million euros has been made available by the province for the recovery programme (in Dutch) that should help Gelderland weather the coronavirus crisis.
+A total of fifty million euros has been made available by the province for the recovery programme that should help Gelderland weather the coronavirus crisis.

-The province has a special website (in Dutch) on which all information with regard to the coronavirus crisis is compiled.
-It also features the impact monitor for Gelderland, which is updated on a weekly basis.
+The province has a special website on which all information with regard to the coronavirus crisis is compiled.
+It also features the impact monitor for Gelderland, which is released every two weeks.